2011

 Judi Jordan Withrow, Ph.D.

 Dr. Withrow graduated from the clinical psychology program at the University of Nebraska-Lincoln in August of 2009.
 Her dissertation was entitled, Cognitive Content of Socially Anxious Adolescents: Behavioral and Physiological Correlates Across Two Behavioral Tasks.
-Dr. WIthrow completed an internship and post-doctoral fellowship at Geisinger Medical Center in Danville, PA.
-She is currently a Lecturer at Penn State University and works in private practice with children, adolescents and families in State College, PA.
+Dr. Withrow completed an internship and post-doctoral fellowship at Geisinger Medical Center in Danville, PA.
+She is currently a Lecturer at Penn State University.

 Kate Wilson, Ph.D.